Alphabet Inc. (GOOG): History, Ownership, Mission, How It Works & Makes Money

 Official mission statement

-• Universal Accessibility: Ensuring that information is available to everyone, regardless of their location, language, or technological constraints.
+• Universal accessibility: Ensuring access regardless of location, language, or technological capability.

 Vision statement